Md-Siam07/WooCommerce_SOAPrinciples/README.md

 #### Exception: ManageOrder Service

 The `ManageOrder service` is an exception to this autonomy.
 It orchestrates the functionalities of the Order, Product, Logging, and Notification services, making it a shared service.
-This shared autonomy means that while ManageOrder depends on other services to complete its tasks, it leverages their capabilities to perform its specific functions effectively.
+This **`Shared Autonomy`** means that while ManageOrder depends on other services to complete its tasks, it leverages their capabilities to perform its specific functions effectively.

-### 6. Statelessness
+### 6 Statelessness

-Services are designed to be stateless.
-Each service call is independent and does not rely on previous interactions.
-This stateless nature simplifies scaling and maintenance, as services do not need to retain information about previous requests.
+All services in WooCommerce are fully stateless.
+While implementing these services, the following routing conventions commonly used in REST were followed to ensure stateless behavior:
+- `getAll`
+- `getById`
+- `update`
+- `delete`
+- `create`

+Although some denormalization and redundant capabilities were introduced such as `getHeader`, `updateStock`, the entire system remains stateless, as it does not depend on the outcomes of previous request.
+For the current solution, authentication, cookies, and other stateful mechanisms were omitted, further reducing the potential for introducing statefulness.
+This ensures that each service call is independent, promoting scalability and simplicity.

 ### 7. Composability
-Services are designed to be composable, allowing them to be combined to form more complex operations.
-The ManageOrder service orchestrates other services to handle the order flow, demonstrating the composability and flexibility of the architecture.
+All services in this project are highly composable, allowing them to be combined to create new, composite services.
+For example, the `**ManageOrder**` service integrates functionalities from `Order`, `Product`, `Notification` and `Logging` services.

 ### 8. Discoverability
 Services are discoverable by using there WSDL.